Senior tech executive with a decade experience leading large, globally

-Lead Mountain View, CA, and Zürich-based engineering team
+Led Mountain View, CA, and Zürich-based engineering team responsible

-responsible for scaling Google Street View.
-Drive efforts to
+for scaling Google Street View.
+Drove efforts to apply the

-apply the Street View ``formula'' to adjacent efforts (eg,
+Street View ``formula'' to adjacent areas (eg, aerial/satellite

 fragmentation.
-Continue to lead Google's efforts to derive
+Championed and grew Google's efforts to derive

 exponentially more value from these global imagery assets.